-Livelihood Loss - Agriculture - Titleholder - Cash in lieu of Annuity
+Livelihood Loss - Agriculture10 - Titleholder - Cash in lieu of Annuity

-- 2.20 Any affected family whose livelihood is primarily dependant (loses one third of the annual family income due to the acquisition of the said agricultural land) on the agricultural land acquired alone will be treated as livelihood loss. - 2.21 Registered tenants in private land, registered tenant cultivators in HR&CE land, registered occupiers in Bhoodan Land, that is tenancy registered either through registration department or under Tamil Nadu Agricultural Lands Record of Tenancy Rights Act 1965 by Tahsildars concerned, whose primary source of livelihood is lost due to the land acquired will also be eligible to receive this entitlement.
-Assignees of assigned land whose primary source of livelihood is lost due to the land acquired will also be eligible to receive this entitlement. - 2.22 Towards this, the competent authority will be guided by a sworn statement made before her/him to the effect by the landowner / tenants / occupiers after due enquiry. - 2.23 Agricultural landowners who were paid Rs.
+- 2.20 Any affected family whose livelihood is primarily dependant (loses one third of the annual family income due to the acquisition of the said agricultural land) on the agricultural land acquired alone will be treated as livelihood loss for the purpose of paying cash assistance as per RTFCLTLARR act, 2013 provisions.
+However, to meet the World Bank's OP 4.12 principles, all those who lose agricultural and business and require additional support to improve or restore their livelihoods to pre- project levels will be provided support in the form of skill training, assistance to purchase livelihood-based assets or make available ongoing Government schemes.
+The Corporate social responsibility (CSR) source will also be tapped to support vulnerable people as done under the parent project.
+The scope of NGO implementation support will include supporting PAPs to improve or restoring livelihoods and this will be tracked to document how the people have improved or restored their livelihoods. - 2.21 Registered tenants in private land, registered tenant cultivators in HR&CE land, registered occupiers in BhoodanLand, that is tenancy registered either through registration department or under Tamil Nadu Agricultural Lands Record of Tenancy Rights Act 1965 by Tahsildars concerned, whose primary source of livelihood is lost due to the land acquired will also be eligible to receive this entitlement.
+Assignees of assigned land whose primary source of livelihood is lost due to the land acquired will also be eligible to receive this entitlement. - 2.22 Towards this, the competent authority will be guided by as worn statement made before her/him to the effect by the landowner / tenants / occupiers after due enquiry. - 2.23 Agricultural landowners who were paid Rs.
 50,000/- as interim payment in lieu of annuity policy, until the rules were notified satisfying the criteria of those agricultural landowners: (i) who are marginal farmers; and (ii) who become marginal farmers or landless due to the land acquisition for this project, will be assessed for their eligibility as per the State rules and the government order providing guidance on eligibility and (i) if found eligible, would be paid the balance amount and (ii) if found not eligible, will not be entitlement for any additional payment and the interim payment already made will be written off by the project